Deeds in Texas

 The Texas Recording Statute

-Texas is considered a “notice state” for recording purposes, meaning that recording an instrument with the county clerk both gives notice to the world of the transfer and establishes priority in the event an unscrupulous seller attempts to convey the property twice.
+Texas is considered a notice state for recording purposes, meaning that recording an instrument with the county clerk (1) gives notice to the world of the transfer and (2) establishes priority in the event an unscrupulous seller attempts to convey the property twice.
 “Recorded instruments in a grantee’s chain of title generally establish an irrebuttable presumption of notice.”
 Noble Mortg. & Invs. v.
 D&M Vision Invs., 340 S.W.3d 65, 76 (Tex.App—Houston [1st Dist.]
 2011, no pet.).

-Thus while recording may not be required, in a notice state such as Texas it is generally a good idea.
+Thus while recording may not be required, in a notice state like Texas it is a good idea.

 Generally, according to the Estates Code, property transactions involving the use of a power of attorney require that the POA be recorded in the county clerk’s real property records within 30 days of the date the deed is recorded: